winnydejong/pythonforjournalists/README.md

 ========

 ### About LEARNO.NET
-LEARNO.NET offers convenient, accesible and premium-quality online learning for media professionals.
+LEARNO.NET offers convenient, premium-quality online learning for media professionals.
 All courses are free - as in free beer - and accessible worldwide.
 LEARNO.NET is an initiative of the European Journalism Centre (EJC).
 The EJC is a non-profit international foundation with the mission to improve and strengthen journalism and the news media in the interest of a functioning democratic public sphere.
 The European Journalism Centre would like to thank the Dutch Ministry of Education, Culture and Science, Google, and the World Bank, for making LEARNO.NET possible.

 ### About Winny de Jong
 *(An official sounding bio...)*